jbaumann/attiny_daemon/README.md

 Incidentally, everything on this list is already implemented...

 ### The Implementation
 We base our design on the Geekworm UPS HAT which we modify based on the idea of Brousant (see Wiki for details).
+We have to do this modification solely because the UPS doesn't continue charging the batteries after a power loss.
+If at any time the design is changed so that this functionality is provided then we can use an unmodified hardware.
+But since then we need the small modification.

 On top of this we use an ATTiny with a minimum of additional components to implement one part of the functionality on our wishlist.
 A PCB designed for a minimal footprint while using only through-hole components can easily be connected to four pins of the Raspberry (SDA, SCL, 3.3V, GND) using a 2x2 Dupont connector.